N Engl J Med July 07, 2016

 Endpoint

-Composite of ischemic stroke, MI, or death from vascular cause at 90 days
+Composite of ischemic stroke, myocardial infarction, or death from ischemic vascular causes

-Key result: Clopidogrel plus aspirin was superior to aspirin alone in reducing major ischemic events but was associated with a higher rate of major hemorrhage.
+Key result: Clopidogrel plus aspirin reduced the risk of major ischemic events but carried a higher risk of major hemorrhage compared to aspirin alone.

 2020